-The term 'Tax Credits' is explained in detail and with examples in the Laws & Regulations edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Tax Credits' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Tax credits refer to different sums of money which taxpayers may deduct from their total tax bill that they owe the federal, state, or local government.
 The amount of a given tax credit will naturally depend on the type of credit involved.

 Some kinds of credits accrue to businesses or individuals who operate (or live) in particular locales, industry segments, or specific classifications.
 These credits are different from exemptions and deductions that lower the amount of income the IRS considers to be taxable.
 Instead, a tax credit will actually decrease the amount of tax which the business or individual owes.

 Governments often provide such tax credits to foster certain patterns of behavior and actions.
 This could be to lower the aggregate cost for certain taxpayers’ housing, or for replacing appliances which are older with newer and more efficiently operating appliances.

 Generally speaking, such tax credits prove to be more beneficial than an exemption or deduction since they diminish the amount of taxes the entity or individual must pay on a dollar for dollar basis.
 These other types of expenses and exemptions do lower the ultimate tax liability.
 Their limitation is that they only reduce this based on the marginal tax rate of the individual or business.
 This means that those individuals who are considered to be a member of the 15 percent tax bracket only receive 15 cents in tax savings for each marginal tax dollar deduction.
 On the other hand, the credit decreases such tax liabilities by a whole dollar.